The Smart Sleeper's Guide To Caffeine

 - Or about 900 grams of dark chocolate… delicious right.
 Cocoa contains caffeine!

-But when it comes to sleep, it's the duration of caffeine's energy boost that is important to keep in mind...
+But when it comes to sleep, it's the duration of caffeine's after effects that's important to keep in mind...

 Q: How Long Is Caffeine's Half Life?